carbon-language/carbon-lang/docs/design/README.md

 Our current proposed naming convention are:

--   `UpperCamelCase` for names of compile-time resolved constants, such that they can participate in the type system and type checking of the program.
+-   `UpperCamelCase` for names of compile-time resolved constants, whether they participate in the type system or not.
-    Comple-time constants fall into two categories:
-    -   _Template_ constants that can be used in type checking, including literals.
-    -   _Generic_ constants whose value is not used in type checking, but will be used as part of code generation.
 -   `lower_snake_case` for keywords and names of run-time resolved values.

 As a matter of style and consistency, we will follow these conventions where